 As of this review, the hotel was still entirely under construction, so we can’t go naming something to improve upon.
 We did develop a laundry list of concerns, however.
 This might include a bit more training for the staff, who are very friendly but still a bit awkward dealing with guests.
 The ‘ground’ floor of the bungalow gets extremely hot as there are no windows, just sliding glass doors, which, due to mosquitoes won’t be opened after dusk.
 A fan would be a welcome touch.
 Joey plans on selling green products in the new reception area, and we hope this includes the joss sticks from the Herbal Joss Stick house, both for the mosquitos and to support local businesses.
 We hope that the wi-fi reaches the bungalows, as promised on the website.
 Wi-fi was only available in the restaurant (and minimally at that) during our visit.
 Finally, not because of any extra large fish in the river, but for the flocks of new guests, this hotel is gonna need a bigger boat than its current little four-seater speedboat.

 Bangkok is home to over 800 hotels – the budget cheapies of Khao San Road, comfortable mid-range hotels and uber-luxurious five-star properties reserved for the world’s elite…and then there is the Bangkok Tree House in a category and class of its own.
 There is enough luxury to deserve the $150 minimum price tag, but enough peace and quiet to marvel at its actual proximity to the buzz of central Bangkok.
+There is certainly not a lack of Bangkok hotels but finding the right one at the right price may be more difficult.
+By doing research not only are you narrowing your hotel options but you are also creating a budget that works for you.
+If Bangkok is the city you are destine to visit, make sure to check out an exotic hotel such as the Bangkok Tree House Hotel.
+With Thailand’s amazing beauty and increasing modern appeal it is no wonder why so many tourists visit year after year.

 Location: Moo 1, Bang Nampheung, Samut Prakan Province; 66-8/1453-1100